woliveiras/Klon/README.md

 You can run Klon in two main modes: interactive (recommended for normal humans) and direct (advanced users).

-### List clone plan (plan-only)
+### See the clone plan

-The plan-only mode is the default.
-It only computes and prints the clone plan without modifying anything on disk.
+Klon always computes a plan first and shows it before making changes.
+You can stop after seeing the plan (plan-only) or confirm to actually clone.

-1) Interactive mode:
+1) Interactive mode (shows plan, then asks to confirm):

 ```bash
 sudo klon